Video by Ian Moise / Save the Children

-MCSP believes WASH and IPC in HCF improvements are an essential component of high-quality care.
-Appropriate processes and management systems are their cornerstone, and WASH in HCF discussions focus on planning, design, implementation and measurement.
+MCSP believed that WASH and IPC in HCF improvements are an essential component of high-quality care.
+Appropriate processes and management systems were their cornerstone, and WASH in HCF discussions focused on planning, design, implementation and measurement.

 WASH is not the main barrier to seeking care, but patients frequently report being dissatisfied.

 Many governments, organizations and universities are working to develop useful program and monitoring tools for WASH, IPC and health practitioners to make HCFs safer.
 Following the publication of the WHO and UNICEF’s report Water, sanitation and hygiene in health care facilities: Status in low- and middle-income countries and way forward, a global action plan was developed to advance WASH in HCF via four global task teams focused on advocacy, monitoring, research and facility improvements.
 WHO also has a technical unit focusing on IPC and a global IPC network with well-defined goals and objectives.